 The Chronicle concerning Alexander the Great ("Alexander Chronicle"; ABC 8; BCHP 1) is one of the Mesopotamian chronicles written in ancient Babylonia in the Hellenistic Period.
 It is very hard to understand but clearly mentions several events from the reign of Alexander the Great.

 The Babylonian Alexander Chronicle (BCHP 1; a.k.a.
 ABC 8, Chronicle 8) is one of the Mesopotamian chronicles written in ancient Babylonia in the Hellenistic Period.
 It deals with events from the reigns of the Persian king Darius III Codomannus and his Macedonian successor Alexander the Great.

 The cuneiform tablet (BM 36304) is in the British Museum and was first published by A.K.
 Grayson in 1975 in a book called Assyrian and Babylonian Chronicles.
-On this website, a new reading is proposed by Bert van der Spek of the Free University of Amsterdam (Netherlands).
-The official publication can be found in Achaemenid History XIII (2003).
+On this webpage, a new reading is proposed; the official publication will be in I.L.
+Finkel, R.J. van der Spek, R. Pirngruber, Babylonian Chronographic Texts from the Hellenistic Period (2020; = BCHP; Writings of the Ancient World).

 [Month IVnote[Month IV, Du'ûzu, suits the date given by Arrian of Nicomedia for the death of Darius, Hecatambaeon.]
 (July): Darius the king, from] his throne they removed him.
 Be[ssus]